Passw/TempleOS-ZenithOS/README.md

 The Zenith Operating System is a modernized, professional fork of the 64-bit Temple Operating System.
 It is a direct reaction against Jewish technological subversion, and also against the corporate takeover of free and open source software to be used as a mouthpiece for furthering their political agenda.

 Features in development include:
-  - Fully-functional AHCI support.
+  - Fully-functional AHCI support
-  - ~~VBE support~~ 32-bit color VBE graphics.
+  - ~~VBE support~~ 32-bit color VBE graphics
-  - A new GUI framework in 32-bit color.
+  - A new GUI framework in 32-bit color
-  - Compiler optimizations for speed improvements.
+  - Compiler optimizations for speed improvements
-  - SSE2+ instruction support in compiler and assembler.
+  - SSE2+ instruction support in compiler and assembler
-  - Network card drivers and a networking stack.
+  - Network card drivers and a networking stack

+Changes include:
+  - 60 FPS
+  - VBE graphics with variable resolutions
+  - 440Hz 'A' tuning changed to 432Hz
+  - HolyC -> CosmiC
+  - System-wide renaming for clarity
+  - No weird shift-space mechanism
+  - Caps Lock is reassigned as Backspace
+  - Reformatted code for readability
+  - Added comments and documentation

 ![](/screenshots/screenshot2.png)